MariusSwane/Work/Conference/ISA23Notes.md

 Historians caution against the use of the concept of "the tributary system".
 No such coherent system and a western invention.
-Does not account for alternative reginoal world orders like the Mongol or Tibetan.
+Does not account for alternative regional world orders like the Mongol or Tibetan.
 Qing world order encompassed all three.

 Relatively peaceful region and period?
 Overlooks China vs nomads as well as